dipcoat-image/finitedepth/doc/source/tutorial/tutorial.rst

 them to :class:`Reference`, :class:`Substrate`, and :class:`CoatingLayer`.
 By using advanced types, more detailed analysis can be achieved.

-Download :download:`config-rect.yml` file in your local directory.
+Download :download:`config-rect.yml` file.
 The contents of the file are:

 .. literalinclude:: config-rect.yml
     :language: yaml